Grand Duchess Maria Nikolaevna of Russia: Appearance and personality

 Maria was a noted beauty.
 She had light brown hair and large blue eyes that were known in the family as "Marie's saucers."
 Maria, Duchess of Saxe-Coburg and Gotha, Maria's great-aunt, declared that Maria was "a real beauty... with enormous blue eyes."
 Her mother's friend Lili Dehn wrote that she "was exceeding fair, dowered with the classic beauty of the Romanoffs."
 A gentleman at the Imperial court said that the infant Maria "had the face of one of Botticelli's angels."
 Her French tutor Pierre Gilliard said Maria was tall and well-built, with rosy cheeks.
 Tatiana Botkina thought the expression in Maria's eyes was "soft and gentle".
 Baroness Sophie Buxhoeveden, her mother's lady-in-waiting, reflected that "[Maria] was like Olga in colouring and features, but all on a more vivid scale.
 She had the same charming smile, the same shape of face."
-She would also go onto say that her eyes were "magnificent, of a deep blue," and that "her hair had golden lights in it."
+She would also go on to say that her eyes were "magnificent, of a deep blue," and that "her hair had golden lights in it."

 Like her grandfather Alexander III of Russia, Maria was unusually strong.
 She sometimes amused herself by demonstrating how she could lift her tutors off the ground.

 Maria had a talent for drawing and sketched well, always using her left hand.
 Sophie Buxhoevedon described Maria as the only artistically talented one of her sisters.
 However, Maria was uninterested in her schoolwork.